nvsriram/solana-account-website/README.md

     **Content:**
     - `{ error: "Invalid Cluster" }`: if the clusterName is invalid **OR**
     - `{ error: "Invalid Data Account PublicKey" }`: if no dataAccount was provided or if the data account is not a valid base58 PublicKey **OR**
-    - `{ error: "No metadata corresponding to the Data Account" }`: if the dataAccount does not exist or if it has no metadata
+    - `{ error: "No metadata corresponding to the Data Account" }`: if the dataAccount PDA does not exist or if it has no metadata

   **OR**